How to read your electricity bill

 Familiarising yourself is one thing, but understanding the details is another… Which is why we’re here to help you decipher each little bit of your bill.

-- Peak and off-peak charges apply to ‘time of use’ tariffs only.
+- Peak and controlled load charges apply to ‘time of use’ tariffs only.

 - Occasionally, you may receive a credit to your account, which will be clearly stated on your bill.